Pompeo steps up efforts to end Nagorno-Karabakh fighting | Law-Order

 Pompeo steps up efforts to end Nagorno-Karabakh fighting

-Azerbaijan and ethnic Armenian forces clashed in several parts of Nagorno-Karabakh on Friday, hours before talks were due to start in Washington to try to end the deadliest fighting in the mountain enclave for over a quarter of a century.
-U.S. Secretary of State Mike Pompeo was scheduled to meet the foreign ministers of Azerbaijan and Armenia in a new attempt to end nearly a month of bloodshed in which Russian President Vladimir Putin said 5,000 people may have been killed.
+Azerbaijan and ethnic Armenian forces clashed in several parts of Nagorno-Karabakh on Friday, as talks began in Washington to try to end the deadliest fighting in the mountain enclave for over a quarter of a century.
+U.S. Secretary of State Mike Pompeo is meeting separately with the foreign ministers of Azerbaijan and Armenia in a new attempt to end nearly a month of bloodshed in which Russian President Vladimir Putin said 5,000 people may have been killed.

 Shortly before the Washington talks were due to start, Turkish President Tayyip Erdogan told reporters in Istanbul that he hoped Moscow and Ankara could work together on resolving the conflict.
 Reiterating demands for a Turkish role in mediation which has long been led by the United States, Russia and France, he said: "Turkey believes it has just as much right as Russia to be involved here for peace."